How to get to Mallorca

 Getting to Mallorca by Ferry

-Taking a ferry to Mallorca is a great alternative if you want to bring your own car, travel with pets, or enjoy a slower, scenic journey.
+Taking a ferry to Mallorca is a great alternative if you want to bring your own car, travel with pets, or enjoy a slower, scenic journey — especially if you plan to explore different areas and want to understand how big Mallorca is before bringing your car.

 Main routes from mainland Spain